7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 Finally, in Key West, you can have a slice of the famous Key Lime Pie, take a picture at the southernmost point of the continental USA, and party on Duval Street because you have completed this epic east coast USA road trip.

-If you are feeling really adventurous you could also try and check out the Everglades, which is just a short detour off of Route 1 when leaving Miami.
+If you are feeling adventurous you could also try and check out Everglades National Park, which is just a short detour off of Route 1 when leaving Miami, or make plans to visit Dry Tortugas National Park off the coast.

 READ NEXT